 Organize.
 Start your to-do list for next week.
 Jot down some of your big ideas for the future.

 Tweet.
 Twitter’s great for conversation and random reading.
 Find an interesting hashtag to search and read.
 But please, no drunk tweeting.
 Stop after two beers.
-Please.
+You’ll thank me later.

 Emails.
 If you really want to be productive, draft emails you need to send, but don’t enter the email address into the To field and don’t even think about sending them.